AnasPuthawala/DePaul-Cybersecurity-Automation-Test/README.md

-This is a smaple readme.
+This is a sample readme.